Lamer87/Space_Engineers_DLC_unlocker/README.md

 ### 🔓 **Unlocker version: `v0.7`**

-- 🚸 Easy single Tool installer/remover.
+- 🚸 Easy single Tool installer/remover, ALL AUTOMATED!
 - 🔄 Game patches proof! if it stops working, just run the Tool! (update needed only for new DLC)
 - 🍦 Now using CreamAPI, properly configured for Space Engineers!
 The old method no longer works.
 - 🍨 If you know how to, you can even use [CreamInstaller](https://github.com/pointfeev/CreamInstaller) (compatible with a lot of games).